William B. Allison: Post-war political career

 Portrait of Senator Allison which hangs in the U.S. Capitol.

 Following the war, Allison continued to serve in the House after winning re-election in 1866 and 1868.
 In January 1870, he was an unsuccessful candidate for election by the Iowa General Assembly to the United States Senate seat for 1871–1877, losing to Iowa Supreme Court Justice George G. Wright.
 Allison declined to be a candidate for renomination to his own House seat later that year, but instead focused on laying the groundwork to run for Iowa's other Senate seat (then held by James Harlan), which was up in January 1872, following November 1871 state legislative races.
 In the 1871 state legislative races, candidates were nominated and elected on the direct issue of whether they would vote for Harlan, Allison or James F. Wilson for senator.
 Enough legislators who favored Allison were nominated and elected in 1871 that in January 1872 he won the required number of votes to take Harlan's U.S. Senate seat, effective March 4, 1873.
+In 1872, he was one of the 9 politicians who were submitted to be investigated by the House of Representatives for his possible involvement in the Crédit Mobilier scandal.

 Allison was reelected to six-year terms in the U.S. Senate six times – in 1878, 1884, 1890, 1896, and 1902.
 His U.S. Senate tenure was marked by his influence on regulation, railroad, and tariff policy.
 Initially retaining the moderate stances he was known for during his House years, Allison over time sided with protectionists.
 A defender of President Ulysses S. Grant, he also allied with the Stalwarts, the conservative wing of the GOP which opposed civil service reform in the late 1870s out of concern for the plight of Southern blacks in addition to supporting Grant during the 1880 United States presidential election.

 He chaired the 1884–1886 Allison Commission, a bipartisan joint congressional committee "among the first to explore the question of whether federal intervention politicizes scientific research."
 It considered the charge that parts of the government were engaged in research for theoretical, not practical, purposes.
 The majority report favored the status quo, and Congress upheld it.
 In 1885, the Commission's finding of misuse of funds at the United States Coast and Geodetic Survey led to the dismissal of several officials but exonerated Charles Sanders Peirce.